tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 ### 9. Instructor Do: Welcome Back (5 min)

-Before the break, we discussed various ERC token standards and what the students found interesting about them.
+Before the break, we discussed various ERC token standards and what students found interesting about them.
 Take a few minutes to go over the following ERC review questions with the class.

 * Why might Ethereum improvement proposals such as ERCs be important?

-  * **Answer** Provides a way to submit new standards within the community.
+  * **Answer** They provide a way to submit new standards within the community.

-  * **Answer** Allows the community to agree on a current standard for a feature.
+  * **Answer** They allow the community to agree on a current standard for a feature.

-  * **Answer** Helps prevent bugs and security vulnerabilities by creating a specification for implementing certain types of smart contracts.
+  * **Answer** They help prevent bugs and security vulnerabilities by creating a specification for implementing certain types of smart contracts.

 * What are some of the categories for EIP's?